Allegheny Crest Intentional Village

-The first step has been to create a strongly connected network of people who share many values and experiences.
+The most immediate tool for this is the manifestation of a strongly connected network of people who share many values and experiences.
 Some of these people already live in intentional community, and others consider themselves part of an extended non-residential intentional community.
-Since 1999, we have been exploring, developing, and practicing a variety of tools that help us live in harmony with ourselves, each other, and the Earth.
+Over the last decade or so, we have been developing and practicing a variety of tools that help us live in harmony with ourselves, each other, and the Earth.

 Recently, we have taken yet another step in our learning and experimentation.